 Ever since the late 19th century, zombies have been misrepresented and undervalued in various courses of historical study.
 Despite their ambiguous low profile among anthropological research, they have had an enormous influence on the film industry, pop culture, and the latest breed of hipster-nerds.*

-The following zombies are indisputably the most powerful and prominent figures in Zombie History.
+The following famous zombies are indisputably the most powerful and prominent figures in Zombie History.

 While many spectators debate whether or not Frankenstein is indeed a zombie, he is included among this prestigious list because he was brought to life not through human reproduction, but by science.
 Unlike most zombies, Frankenstein possesses a sensitive and emotional layer, making him the ideal protagonist for Classic American Cinema.
 He also refrains from the consumption of humans, because, even though he wasn’t raised religious, he does try and keep kosher (just like any nice Jewish boy from Long Island — I mean Russia).